 In 2019 and up to the date of this prospectus, we obtained several loans from Hong Kong Dewang, a company controlled by a relative of Mr. Dong Hu, with an aggregate principal amount of approximately US\$24.1 million at an interest rate of 4.7500% per annum.
 The maturity dates of these loans range from June 2022 to May 2023.
-We partially repaid such loans.
-As of the date of this prospectus, the aggregate outstanding amount due to Hong Kong Dewang is approximately US\$4.1 million.
+As of the date of this prospectus, we repaid such loans in full.

 In 2019 and up to the date of this prospectus, we borrowed certain interest-free credit loans from Zhejiang Wansi Computer Manufacturing Company Limited, or Zhejiang Wansi, a company controlled by the spouse of Mr. Dong Hu, with an aggregate principal amount of approximately US\$7.32 million and payable on demand, and certain interest-free credit loans from Mr. Dong Hu with an aggregate principal amount of approximately US\$0.75 million and payable on demand.
-As of the date of this prospectus, the outstanding loans due to Zhejiang Wansi and Mr. Dong Hu are approximately US\$6.16 million and US\$0.75 million, respectively.
+As of the date of this prospectus, we have repaid the loan to Mr. Dong Hu in full and the outstanding loans due to Zhejiang Wansi is approximately US\$ 5.60 million.